jetstream-cloud/js2docs/docs/general/k8sbinderhub.md

 When pointed to a Github repository, it builds a Docker container from the metadata in that repository (for example a `requirements.txt` file), then it gives the user a live Jupyter Notebook session with this custom computing environment and the checked-out repository.
 The user can then browse the repository and execute Notebooks.

-On top of Kubernetes, it also needs a Container Registry to store the Docker containers it builds, in the following tutorial we rely on Google Cloud.
+On top of Kubernetes, it also needs a Container Registry to store the Docker containers it builds.
+Here, we rely on Google Cloud.

 ## Setup Kubernetes